The 7 best HR software and tool options to consider in 2023

 7. Workday Human Capital Management

 Workday was founded in 2005 with the goal of building a cloud-based HR and finance system.
 One of the founders previously started PeopleSoft in 1987, which went on to become one of the top-rated on-premises HR systems.
 Workday's HCM system serves a global customer base with feature-rich applications.
-Like Oracle and SAP, Workday's HR software provides an end-to-end solution for companies looking to automate the whole employee lifecycle, including payroll.
+Like Oracle and SAP, Workday's HR software provides an end-to-end system for companies looking to automate the whole employee lifecycle, including payroll.

 - It includes a full suite of HR functions.